 Our team’s experience is gained from years of working in diverse environments across tropical Asia.
 From the leached compacted soils of Singapore to the rich volcanic soils of Indonesia, from tree-sheltered gardens to exposed rooftop farms, from sandy soils by the beach to eroded red clay soils.
 These experiences have given us insights that cannot be gained by specializing on any particular site.
 We don’t just design and consult from an office; our skin is sunkissed and our fingernails filled with soil.

 Thomas’ interest in farming and permaculture stems from a belief that they can solve many of the global issues and crises in humanity we are witnessing today.
 He wants to farm in a way that creates abundance without depleting natural resources like soil, water, fossil fuel, and biodiversity.
 Thomas has been farming in tropical Asia since 2011, starting from the outskirts of Hong Kong close to the Chinese border, to within the mountains in rural Southeast Asia, to rooftops in downtown Singapore.
+He now lives in Malaysia with his family, regenerating their land into a food forest slowly.
 He is a certified Permaculture Designer and an ISA Certified Arborist®.
 Before all of this, Thomas studied finance and economics in New York before working in the finance industry for 5 years in Hong Kong.
-He is also a Natural Movement trainer at Human Naturally and one of the few beekeepers in Singapore.

 Imran’s first encounter with permaculture/natural farming was when he was volunteering in a farm in Malaysia in 2010.
 He then decided to make it his life.
 He started out building small scale permaculture gardens and since then, has worked on various projects in South East Asia.
 He is a certified Permaculture Designer and is a student of Geoff Lawton.